-Update: SWA has begun outlining the key objectives for this training and development of contents will occur throughout the Summer and Fall.
+Update: SWA has begun outlining the key objectives for this training and development of content will occur throughout 2022.

 CUSTOMER COMMUNICATION / OUTREACH

 1. Notifying Customers of Upcoming Work

 Scope: In concert with the Title VI Public Participation Plan, the MBTA will develop a public engagement plan for seniors and people with disabilities.